 As many have argued, the future of criminal justice for mass atrocity crimes is domestic.
 This one-day conference in Amsterdam brings together scholars from around the globe to discuss practices and challenges with regard to sentencing, incarceration and reintegration of perpetrators of international crimes in domestic contexts.
 It will provide a comparative overview of domestic sentencing and incarceration practices regarding atrocity crimes from selected countries across the globe and aims to discuss the following questions: How many individuals were actually prosecuted and sentenced?
 How severe are sentences for atrocity crimes perpetrators?
 How do these sentences compare to sentences of ordinary, garden-variety crimes or to sentences handed out by international courts?
 How is punishment for atrocity crimes justified?
 Is there a special legal and jurisdictional regime established for such cases?
 How is punishment executed and what happens to those released after serving their sentences?
 How are they reintegrated?

-The conference is organised by the Centre for International Criminal Justice (CICJ), VU University Amsterdam, the Netherlands Institute for the Study of Crime and Law Enforcement (NSCR) and is supported by a VENI research grant from the NWO, NSCR and A-lab.
+The conference took place on 12 June 2017 and was organised by the Centre for International Criminal Justice (CICJ), VU University Amsterdam, the Netherlands Institute for the Study of Crime and Law Enforcement (NSCR) and is supported by a VENI research grant from the NWO, NSCR and A-lab.
 Further details of the affiliated project ‘Vertical (In)consistency of International Sentencing’ are available here.